Aquinas College, Tauranga: House system

 Each house is represented by a different colour (as seen above).
 Each represents a well known Catholic figure/s.
 These are prominent individuals in the Catholic church who have demonstrated the school's touchstones throughout their lives.
 Browne House is named after Bishop Denis Browne, Heni Pore House is named after Heni Pore Karamu, Cluny House is named after The Cluny Sisters, and Foy House is named after Father Pat Foy.
-Each house is split into seven tutor classes (one for each year level).
+Each house is split into seven tutor classes (one for each year level), with one tutor class unique from this custom, "Manukura", which combines all year levels and celebrates Māori and kapa haka.

 A house championship is fiercely contested for throughout the school year, with several annual events for students to gain points for their house.
 These events consist of schoolwide athletics day, swimming sports, cross country, sing/dance competition and haka/waiata competition.
 Students compete to earn points for their house by (participation/placing) in these events.
-A house championship winner is announced at the end of the school year, house leaders are awarded the coveted 'Interhouse cup' for earning the most points.
+A house championship winner is announced at the end of the school year; house leaders are awarded the coveted 'Interhouse Cup' for earning the most points.

 Sport

-Aquinas fields numerous teams across a wide range of sports, with many teams and individuals representing the College regionally and nationally, including: basketball, rugby, hockey, rock climbing, sailing, surf lifesaving, touch rugby, windsurfing, badminton, cross country, water polo, netball, football, gymnastics, squash, cricket, golf, multi-sports, swimming, snow sports, track running, volleyball, tennis, rowing and air-pistol shooting.
+Aquinas fields numerous teams across a wide range of sports, with many teams and individuals representing the College regionally and nationally, including: